Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings

 We limit the stability analysis to the transverse subspace, \textit{i.e.} without the longitudinal coordinate or velocity.
 This is permissible because, to lowest order, near the dynamic equilibrium the longitudinal acceleration decouples from transverse motion and the equations of motion are independent of the $x$ coordinate.
 Thus, the state vector is $\vb{q}''=[y'', \phi'', v_y'', \dot{\phi}'']$, with desired equilibrium position $\mathbf{q}'' = \mathbf{0}$.
 The equation of motion becomes $\dot{\vb{q}}''=\vb{f}''(\vb{q}'')$, where $\vb{f}''(\vb{q}'') = [v_y'',\dot{\phi}'',F_y''/m, \tau'' / (m \Gamma {L''}^2)]$ ($\Gamma=1/12$ in the expression for the moment of inertia of planar sails).
 The forces and torques depend on $v_x/c$ both explicitly, through the relativity factors ($\gamma$ and $D(\mathbf{v})$ in Eq.~\eqref{eq:linear_forces}), and implicitly via the Doppler shift and the sail's dispersive response $\QprM{j}{\prime}(\lambda')$.
 Therefore, we must treat the longitudinal speed as a system parameter, \textit{i.e.} stability depends on $v_x$.

 The left-right symmetry imposed on the sail (and ensuing parity of $\QprM{j}{\prime}$ functions as discussed in Section~\ref{sec:Dynamics}) ensures that forces and torques vanish when $\mathbf{q}'' = \mathbf{0}$.
 That is, $\mathbf{q}'' = \mathbf{0}$ is an equilibrium point by construction.
 The dynamic stability of the equilibrium is ascertained by linearizing the equations of motion in terms of $\vb{q}''$ about $\vb{q}'' = \vb{0}$, forming a Jacobian matrix $[J_{ij}]=[\p f_i'' / \p q_j'']$~\cite{Szidarovsky:2017aa}.
-Denoting the eigenvalues of $\vb{J}$ as $\xi_i$, the linearized time evolution is then expressed as a sum of modes with $\exp(\xi_i t'')$ time dependence.
-The imaginary part of $\xi_i$ represent oscillatory motion (due to restoring forces/torques) and the real part describes exponential growth or decay.
-Asymptotic stability occurs when all four eigenvalues of $\vb{J}$ have negative real parts, i.e., $\Re(\xi_i)<0$.
-Since the Jacobian coefficients are real, its eigenvalues are either real or complex-conjugate pairs.
+Denoting the four eigenvalues of $\vb{J}$ as $\xi_i$ ($i=1,2,3,4$), the linearized time evolution is then expressed as a sum of modes with $\exp(\xi_i t'')$ time dependence.
+The imaginary part of $\xi_i$ represents oscillatory motion (due to restoring forces/torques) and the real part describes exponential growth or decay.
+Asymptotic stability occurs when all four eigenvalues of $\vb{J}$ have negative real parts, that is, $\Re(\xi_i)<0$.
+Since the Jacobian coefficients are real, the Jacobian eigenvalues are either real or complex-conjugate pairs.
 Purely real eigenvalues imply no restoring behavior, which is undesirable, so we seek sails with two complex-conjugate eigenvalue pairs.

 We express $\vb{J}$ as